mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-As we can see, the IO operation, the `sleep` method, is after the infinite loop.
-We defined also an `alwaysTrue()` function, which returns `true`, and it allows us to write an infinite loop without using the `while (true)` construct that is not allowed by the compiler.
+As we can see, the IO operation, the `sleep()` method, is after the infinite loop.
+We also defined an `alwaysTrue()` function, which returns `true` and allows us to write an infinite loop without using the `while (true)` construct that is not permitted by the compiler.

-Then, we define a function to let our employee take a break:
+Then, we define a function to let our employees take a break:

 ```java
 static Thread takeABreak() {